rothiotome/godot-very-simple-twitch/README.md

 ## How test conneciton

-To ensure you are connected to the Twitch channel, you can use the ```VerySimpleTwitch.is_connected_to_server(callable)```. method.
-This method will pass`true` or `false`, depending on whether the plugin is connected to the Twitch channel through callable.
+To ensure you are connected to the Twitch channel, you can use the ```await VerySimpleTwitch.check_connection()```. method.
+This method will return `true` or `false`, depending on whether the plugin is connected to the Twitch channel.
+It's an asyncronous method because may take time to receive a message from twitch if there is no interactions for a while.

 ## How to Logout
 To log out from an already connected Twitch Channel, you can use the method ``VerySimpleTwitch.end_chat_client()`` to stop the connection.
 This method is useful if the user misspelled their channel name with Anonymous connection or wants to change accounts / stop the integration.